Bank of Singapore: Services

-The bank provides customised wealth management, investment and lending services, on top of general banking services provided by its parent bank, OCBC Bank.
-It also offers financial analysis in areas such as international equities and estate planning services.
+Supported by credit ratings of its parent company, OCBC, which is rated AA− by Fitch and S&P Global Ratings, Bank of Singapore serves high-net-worth individuals and families across key markets.
+The bank provides private banking, wealth management, investment, financing, and succession planning services.

+Through its open-architecture platform, Bank of Singapore offers clients access to a range of investment products and wealth planning solutions.
+Clients may also access banking, corporate finance, treasury, financing, insurance, and brokerage services available across the OCBC Group.

+The bank has received multiple industry recognitions, including Singapore’s Best for CIO and Singapore’s Best for high-net-worth by Euromoney in 2026, and Best Private Bank for Intermediaries by Asian Private Banker and Citywire in 2025.

 Controversies

 Breaches of money laundering laws

-On 19 October 2022, BOS Wealth Management Europe S.A., the Luxembourg-based European wealth management arm of Bank of Singapore, was fined €210,000 by Luxembourg’s financial regulator Commission de Surveillance du Secteur Financier (CSSF) for non-compliance with laws on the fight against money laundering and combatting the financing of terrorism.
+On 19 October 2022, BOS Wealth Management Europe S.A., the Luxembourg-based European wealth management arm of Bank of Singapore, was fined €210,000 by Luxembourg's financial regulator Commission de Surveillance du Secteur Financier (CSSF) for non-compliance with laws on the fight against money laundering and combatting the financing of terrorism.

 Anti-money laundering (AML) related contraventions fine

 On 10 November 2022, the Dubai Financial Services Authority (DFSA) imposed a US$1.12 million fine on the Dubai International Financial Centre (DIFC) branch of Bank of Singapore for a number of contraventions, such as inadequate systems and controls, and shortfalls relating to anti-money laundering.
 DFSA found deficiencies in the bank's AML business risk assessments; assessment of risks posed by its clients; customer due diligence and enhanced customer due diligence practices; identification of clients' source of wealth and funds; and suspicious activity reporting.